 Constructing Emotions & The Mind

 When I was an undergraduate debating whether I wanted to become a psychologist, linguist, or anthropologist, I stumbled across Barrett's 2006 paper on the "emotion paradox" which laid the groundwork for a modern constructionist account of emotions.
 Modern constructionist theories, such as the Theory of Constructed Emotion, generally hypothesize that all mental events including emotions arise from the dynamic coaction of more basic "core" networks in the brain.
-These core networks give rise to several key "ingredients" (like different ingredients in a cake)--such as affect (valence/arousal, rooted in allostasis and interoception), knowledge from prior experiences and shared culture, and executive functions such as attentional control--to create within- and between-person variability in emotions and other mental states.
-The constructionist approach seeks to explain the myriad variations in human experience and behavior, while still building generalizable findings that can be used to improve people's lives.
+These core networks give rise to several key psychological processes--such as affect (valence/arousal, rooted in allostasis and interoception), knowledge from prior experiences and shared culture, and executive functions such as attentional control, in turn together creating within- and between-person variability in emotions and other mental states.
+The constructionist approach seeks to explain the myriad variation in human experience and behavior, while still building generalizable findings.
 This approach is also data-driven, supported by numerous meta-analyses summarizing across literatures such as neuroimaging and psychophysiology.
 I adopted this theoretical approach because it marries together predictive models of allostasis and interoception with an emphasis on variation--be it individual, developmental, or cross-cultural.
 Beyond the theoretical inspiration of constructionist models, this interdisciplinary approach allows me to study humans as complex systems transecting multiple levels of analysis, from hormones and the gut microbiome, to peripheral psychophysiology and the brain, and beyond to the mind, behavior, and environment.
 My hope is that this multi-method approach will generate new insights that these methods on their own could not identify.

 Affect-as-Information: Following the Inner Compass